RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 yo","quantity":230}]
 ~~~

 `curl http://localhost:8080/services/inventory/329199 ; echo`

 ~~~java
 [{"id":2,"itemId":"329199","link":"http://maps.google.com/?q=Boston","location":"Boston","quantity":512}]
 ~~~

-> `NOTE`: Make sure to stop Quarkus development mode via `Close` the `Build and Run Locally` terminal.
+> NOTE: Make sure to stop Quarkus development mode via **Close** the _Build and Run Locally_ terminal.

 ####8.
 Add Test Codes and Make a package

 ---

 In this step, we will add Quarkus test codes so that we can inject Unit test during `mvn package`.
-Open up the `src/test/java/com/redhat/coolstore/InventoryEndpointTest.java` file and replace the following codes with the exsiting entire codes:
+Open up the _src/test/java/com/redhat/coolstore/InventoryEndpointTest.java_ file and replace the following codes with the exsiting entire codes:

 ~~~java
 package com.redhat.coolstore;